coder/code-server/README.md

 2. Start the binary with the project directory as the first argument

     ```
-    code-server <inital directory to open>
+    code-server <initial directory to open>
     ```
 	> You will be prompted to enter the password shown in the CLI `code-server` should now be running at https://localhost:8443.